orkes-io/docs/docs/reference-docs/api/workflow/skip-task-from-workflow.md

 PUT /workflow/{workflowId}/skiptask/{taskReferenceName}
 ```

-When skipped the task's input and outputs are updated from **skipTaskRequest** parameter.
+When skipped, the task's input and outputs are updated from **skipTaskRequest** parameter.

 ## Client SDK Methods